Jena Malone: 2010s

 Malone co-starred with Riley Keough in So Yong Kim's drama film Lovesong (2016), playing a young woman who falls in love with her female best friend.
 Kate Erbland of IndieWire wrote that "Malone is at her most effervescent and appealing" but that "the overall effect is one of a disjointed love story that can never quite find the tune, no matter how skilled its players."

 Malone is credited as co-writer and featured vocalist on the Foster the People track "Static Space Lover" from the band's third album, Sacred Hearts Club, released on July 21, 2017.
 She appeared in the movies Stardust and The Tuna Goddess.
 In 2018, she appeared in the film The Public.

+In 2026, she appeared in the audiobook Speak Now by Ash Perez.
+Currently Malone is playing Claire, Sam's daughter, in the Netflix series The Boroughs (2026).

 Personal life

 In 1999, at age 15, Malone filed for legal emancipation from her mother in a Los Angeles County Court, and subsequently alleged that her mother had mismanaged her earnings, spending $280,000 of her trust account.
 She was granted legal emancipation in January 2000.

 In 2003, at age 19, Malone purchased a home in Lake Tahoe, Nevada, where she resided as of 2012.

-In 2014, Malone began a relationship with photographer Ethan DeLorenzo.
-In May 2016, the couple's son was born.
+From 2014 to 2019, Malone was in a relationship with photographer Ethan DeLorenzo, to whom she was engaged from 2016 until their separation.
+Their son was born in May 2016.
 Malone dealt with postpartum depression following the birth.

-Malone and DeLorenzo announced their engagement on August 30, 2016.
-In 2019, Malone and DeLorenzo ended their relationship.
-She has been in a relationship with musician Alex Ebert as of 2019.
+In 2019, she and musician Alex Ebert began a relationship, which has since ended.
+In 2026, Malone became engaged to actor Jack Buckley.

 Malone endorsed Senator Bernie Sanders in the 2016 United States presidential election.

-In 2022, Malone helped rescue a dog that was being abused by its owner, and donated to a GoFundMe campaign to cover the costs of its surgery.
+In 2022, Malone helped rescue a dog that was being abused by its owner, and donated to a GoFundMe campaign to cover the costs of the dog’s surgery.

 In August 2022, Malone publicly came out as pansexual and polyamorous.

 In March 2023, Malone disclosed having been sexually assaulted while working on The Hunger Games franchise; Malone shared a photo to Instagram that she took after filming wrapped on the series' fourth and final film, The Hunger Games: Mockingjay – Part 2.
 In the comments section, Malone explained she had chosen not to name her alleged assailant because of concern about "cancel-like culture".